SerafimArts/gitter-api/README.md

 ### Async

-Async requests are not blocks an event loop and returns a Promise object (callback).
+Async requests does not block an event loop and returns a Promise object (callback).
 After fetching all data Promise will be close.

 ```php